-There are a number of different ways that you can comp through any jazz standard on the guitar.
-For some people, Drop 2 and Drop 3 chords are the way to go in their playing, while other players draw upon shell voicings, triads or rootless chords to outline progressions in a jam situation.
+In this lesson, you will learn how to play the chords of Autumn Leaves.
+There are a number of different ways that you can comp through a jazz standard on the guitar.
+For some people, drop 2 and drop 3 chords are the way to go in their playing.
+Other players draw upon shell voicings or triads to outline progressions.

-While three, four or five-note chord shapes are essential sounds for any jazz guitarist to have under your fingers, sometimes using two-note double-stops is the best way to get your ideas onto the fretboard when comping behind a melody or soloist.
+While three, four or five-note chord shapes are essential sounds for any jazz guitarist, sometimes using two-note chords (aka double stops) is the best way to get your ideas onto the fretboard when comping behind a melody or soloist.

-To help you check out double-stops in a jazz comping situation, this lesson outlines a jazz guitar chord study over the standard Autumn Leaves that you can learn, memorize and extract the underlying ideas and apply them to your playing over other tunes in a musical situation.
+To help you check out double-stops in a comping situation, this section outlines a jazz guitar chord study over the standard Autumn Leaves.

 Intervals In This Comping Study